Daily lifeArif GüvençApr 1, 2026

 The banks in Thailand that are most "friendly" to foreigners are:

-• Bangkok Bank: The most established bank for foreigners with the highest likelihood of account approval.
-Their main branches are particularly more familiar with international procedures.
+• Bangkok Bank: The most established bank with the highest likelihood of account opening for foreigners.
+Its main branches are particularly familiar with international procedures.

 • Kasikorn Bank (K-Bank): The bank with the most user-friendly digital application.
-They generally prefer those with a work permit or long-term visa (like DTV).
+It generally prefers those with work permits or long-term visas (like DTV).

-• SCB (Siam Commercial Bank): Known for its widespread ATM network, but the documentation requirements for foreigners can vary significantly from branch to branch.
+• SCB (Siam Commercial Bank): Known for its widespread ATM network, but the document requirements for foreigners can vary significantly from branch to branch.

 2. 📄 Required Documents and Preparation Process